 When a doll is completed they are dressed in clothes, shoes, and accessories that belonged to residents of Nagoro or came from a resale shop.
 From what we gathered each doll lasts roughly two years when kept outside in the elements and is then replaced with a new resident.

 While it may seem creepy, the meaning behind these dolls is actually quite comforting.
 Their purpose is to combat loneliness within the village.
 In an interview with the New York Times, Ayano stated that as she drives around the town or through the mountains to go to a store she finds them comforting her and the few residents of Nagoro shared in that sentiment.

-Within Nagoro you will find the kakashi everywhere mimicking everyday life.
+Within Nagoro you will find the Kakashi everywhere mimicking everyday life.
 In fact, you might mistake some dolls for actual people, and vice versa.
 One of the most interesting spots to stop at in Nagoro is the village school which closed in 2012.
-Within the school, you’ll find a classroom full of dolls that resemble children and their teacher.
+Within the school, you’ll find a classroom full of dolls that resemble children and their teachers.
 I also found it interesting that many of the dolls were performing different tasks around the village such as working in fields, fishing, doing road work, or waiting at a bus stop.

-Although we visited during the summer we were told that on the first Sunday of October, there is a festival in Nagoro that exhibits the kakashi and Ayano’s other artwork.
+Although we visited during the summer we were told that on the first Sunday of October, there is a festival in Nagoro that exhibits the Kakashi and Ayano’s other artwork.
 There are different themes each year so be sure to check that out if you happen to visit in October.

-While we didn’t have the chance to meet the legend herself, we so greatly admire the work, dedication, and thoughtfulness that was behind every kakashi creation that is done by Tsukimi Ayano and we’re hopeful that this tradition will continue throughout the years.
+While we didn’t have the chance to meet the legend herself, we so greatly admire the work, dedication, and thoughtfulness that was behind every Kakashi creation that is done by Tsukimi Ayano and we’re hopeful that this tradition will continue throughout the years.